Lemon Blueberry Scones

 How-To Freeze

-• To reheat wrap them in a paper towel (to keep them from drying out) and microwave for :30-:45 until warmed through!
+• To reheat, wrap them in a paper towel (to keep them from drying out) and microwave for 30- 45 seconds until warmed through!
 They will taste freshly baked!

-• Alternatively, you can also defrost in the refrigerator overnight, and the following morning place them on a baking sheet and reheat in a 350F for about 10-15 minutes.
+• Alternatively, you can defrost them in the refrigerator overnight, then place them on a baking sheet and reheat in a 350ยฐF oven for about 10-15 minutes.ย

 Lemon Blueberry Scones Recipe with Lemon Glaze